2021 Best Area Studies Colleges for Non-Traditional Students in the Middle Atlantic Region

 Explore societal similarities and differences as seen through cultural, biological, archaeological and linguistic lenses when you earn one of your degrees in anthropology from Southern New Hampshire University.

 George Washington University tops the 2021 list of our schools in the Middle Atlantic Region that are best for non-traditional area studies students.
-GWU is a fairly large private not-for-profit school located in the large city of Washington.
+GWU is a very large private not-for-profit school located in the large city of Washington.
 GWU also made our Best Colleges for Area Studies in the Middle Atlantic Region list, coming in at #2.

 Our rankings recognize Columbia University in the City of New York as the #3 school in this year's rankings.
 Columbia is a fairly large private not-for-profit school located in the city of New York.
 Columbia also made our Best Colleges for Area Studies in the Middle Atlantic Region list, coming in at #1.

-The school has a low student loan default rate of 0.9%.
-There are approximately 6,172 students at Columbia that take at least one class online.
+About 0.9% of Columbia students default on their loans in three years, which is lower than average.
+Approximately 6,172 students take at least one class online at Columbia.
 About 4,854 of the students at Columbia are attending part time.

 Our rankings recognize University of Maryland - College Park as the #4 school in this year's rankings.
-UMCP is a very large public school located in the large suburb of College Park.
+UMCP is a fairly large public school located in the suburb of College Park.
 UMCP not only placed well in our non-traditional rankings.
 It is also #4 on our Best Colleges for Area Studies in the Middle Atlantic Region list.

 Our rankings recognize American University as the #6 school in this year's rankings.
-Located in the large city of Washington, The American University is a private not-for-profit college with a large student population.
+Located in the city of Washington, The American University is a private not-for-profit college with a fairly large student population.
 In addition to being on our best for non-traditional students list, The American University has also earned the #7 rank in our Best Colleges for Area Studies in the Middle Atlantic Region ranking.

 Millersville University of Pennsylvania earned the #7 spot in our 2021 rankings.
-Located in the suburb of Millersville, Millersville is a public college with a moderately-sized student population.
+Located in the large suburb of Millersville, Millersville is a public school with a moderately-sized student population.
 As a testament to the quality of education offered at Millersville, the school also landed the #8 rank in our Best Colleges for Area Studies in the Middle Atlantic Region ranking.

 The Integrated Postsecondary Education Data System (IPEDS) from the National Center for Education Statistics (NCES), a branch of the U.S. Department of Education (DOE) serves as the core of the rest of our data about colleges.